 The New South Wales government played an important role in New Zealand in the 1830s.
 An official British government presence in New Zealand was made in 1833 with the appointment of James Busby as British Resident.

-On 28 October 1835 James Busby called a hui (meeting) at Waitangi.
-Thirty-four northern chiefs, known as the Confederation of United Tribes, signed 'A Declaration of the Independence of New Zealand' and called upon King William IV of Britain to become their 'father and protector'.
-They also thanked the King for acknowledging their flag.
+At a hui (meeting) at Waitangi on 28 October 1835 called by James Busby, 34 northern chiefs who were to become known as the Confederation of United Tribes signed 'A Declaration of the Independence of New Zealand' and asked King William IV of Britain to be their 'parent' and 'Protector'.